portets/Flux2-Image-Gen-GUI/README.md

 Unofficial FLUX.2 GUI for local image gen.
 Vibe coded with QWEN3.6.
 I made this so others and myself can quickly and easily test local image generation.

-Currently only tested on Windows with an RTX 4070 and 64GB RAM.
+Currently tested on Windows and Ubuntu 26.04 with an RTX 4070 and 64GB RAM.
 FLUX.2-klein-4b generates a 512x512 image in about 4 seconds.
-Should work well on any machine with 32+GB RAM but will be much faster on a machine with an Nvidia 3000 series or newer, otherwise it will fall back to CPU generation.
+Should work well on any machine with 32+GB RAM but will be much faster on a machine with an Nvidia 3000 series or newer, otherwise it will fall back to CPU generation which is slow but useable.

 <img src="Screenshot.png" alt="Screenshot" width="700">